Deskilling: Professional

 Deprofessionalization, whereby professional workers are experiencing deskilling largely due to automation, has become more prevalent within the 21st century.
-Deprofessionalization occurs as automation substitutes causes professionals to lose previously unique attributes such as experience and knowledge within a specialised field.
+Deprofessionalization occurs as automation substitutes cause professionals to lose previously unique attributes such as experience and knowledge within a specialised field.
 This has been examined closely within para-lawyers, where database innovations have reduced the requirement of previously necessary qualifications, with reprofessionalisation taking place as "the more that tasks can be compartmentalized and the more that knowledge-based tools can be applied, the easier it is to assign the task to a person with limited, specific expertise."
 As such, new tasks that are provided reduce the professionals previous work capacity, evidently showing deskilling in white-collar industries.

 Technology has also provided complementary innovations that have largely assisted teachers.
 Although providing useful tools, technological integration has increased various information sources that have reduced teachers ability to provide critical information.
 This is further exhibited in the USA, where a national curriculum and distribution of knowledge has standardised a common knowledge base across districts and states, thus resulting in the "deskilling of teachers as professionals, and the production of texts that are characterised by superficial and biased treatment of topics, and include irrelevant materials and unchallenging tasks."

 Further deskilling as an outcome of restructuring as a result of teaching innovations shows proletarianization focusing on the intensification of teachers' work as they fulfill a wider range of functions, which is seen as entailing the deskilling of teachers as their range of knowledge and skill is reduced and routinized and a loss of control over their work.
 To counter the deskilling effects of modern teachers, trade unions in Scandinavia established 'codetermination legislation' in the 1950s with continual amendments that aim to prevent deskilling via automation and technologies disruption in restructuring traditional roles.

-Other highly regarded professions such as Airplane Pilots have been directly impacted by automation and the integration of autopilot.
+Other highly regarded professions such as airplane pilots have been directly impacted by automation and the integration of autopilot.
 This naturally causes deskilling through disengaging pilots from the majority of the flight process, which was previously highly involved.
 Studies have found that this deskilling effect and the overuse of autopilot creates extreme reliance on the technology and reduces the pilots capabilities when manual control is necessary.
 Thus, deskilling as well as having quality of work, wage and greater economic impacts also leads to performance degradation, especially within highly qualified professions.

-In medicine, a 2025 multicentre observational study in Poland reported that endoscopists' adenoma detection rate during standard colonoscopies decreased from 28.4% to 22.4% after routine exposure to an AI-assisted polyp detection system, suggesting a possible deskilling effect.
+In medicine, a 2025 multicentre observational study in Poland reported that endoscopists' adenoma detection rate during standard colonoscopies decreased from 28% to 22% after routine exposure to an AI-assisted polyp detection system, suggesting a possible deskilling effect.